adfinis/vault-playground/USAGE.md

 | Kubernetes          | Service account UID                                                                  |
 | LDAP                | Username                                                                             |

-## How to Grant Group based Access for LDAP/OIDC?
+## How to Grant Group based Access for LDAP/OIDC/JWT?

 Example Terraform code is given in [./docker/terraform/vault-identity-ldap-oidc-group-access.tf](./docker/terraform/vault-identity-ldap-oidc-group-access.tf).

-Each external group reference the LDAP and OIDC authentication backends with a group alias.
+Each external group reference the LDAP and JWT/OIDC authentication backends with a group alias.
 The internal groups have external groups from the root namespace as its members.
 Depending on the use case, policies can be attached to the internal groups in the leaf namespace or the external groups in the root namespace:

 ```
 Policies Root NS - - - - - - - - >   external       external